CSSS-Games/CSSS/CONTRIBUTING.md

 # Contributing
+> Please note that this project is released with a [Contributor Code of Conduct](#CODE_OF_CONDUCT.md).
+By participating in this project you agree to abide by its terms.
 Thanks for your interest in contributing to this project.
 You can contribute or report issues in the following ways:

 ## Pull Requests